Fundamentals of Compositional Rewriting Theory: Conclusions

-Finally, as already alluded to in Example~\ref{ex:SGraphCRSgenericDPOfailure}, it may be very fruitful to consider generalized notions of \kl{adhesivity properties} beyond the ones studied in the present paper, in particular the notion of \emph{($\cM$,$\cN$)-adhesivity}~\cite{10.1007/978-3-642-33654-6_15,habel2012m}.
-It would appear that these kinds of categories might be suitable for a variant of compositional \kl{DPO-semantics} that extends the \kl(crsType){linear} version of this semantics to a version which is slightly more liberal in terms of the kinds of morphisms that may be used to construct rules (cf.\ e.g.\ the discussion in Example~\ref{ex:SGraphCRSgenericDPOfailure} for the case of rewriting \kl{directed simple graphs}).
+Clearly, it would also be interesting to study some other graph transformation semantics, such as PBPO(+)~\cite{CORRADINI2019213,10.1007/978-3-030-78946-6_4} or AGREE~\cite{Corradini_2015}, from the new viewpoint of our fibrational approach.
+It would also be fruitful to investigate how the proofs of additional key theorems, such as local confluence, might carry over to this framework as this would increase our confidence in its general applicability.
 In general, it will be highly desirable to develop a curated collection of mathematical techniques (ideally formalized in proof assistants) that will permit to efficiently construct and analyze categories used in rewriting theories with suitable \kl{adhesivity properties}, including the aforementioned generalized notion thereof, as well as \kl{quasi-topos} structures, such that for practical applications of compositional categorical rewriting theories the entry barrier posed by the considerably technically intricate theoretical framework may be considerably lowered.
-As already presented in Section~\ref{sec:caps} and~\ref{sec:qt}, at present there already exists a certain amount of mathematical methodology in this regard, most notably \kl{comma category} constructions of categories with \kl{adhesivity properties}, and a variant thereof, so-called \emph{Artin gluing}~\cite{quasi-topos-2007}, for constructing \kl{quasi-topoi} (cf.\ also~\cite{cgm:fossacs22} for recent advances in constructing ($\cM$,$\cN$)-adhesive categories).
-On the other hand, as summarized in Table~\ref{tab:main}, we are left to wonder whether it is indeed \kl{adhesivity properties} that most generally characterize categories suitable for \kl{SqPO-semantics}, since this semantics does \emph{not} require the full-fledged variant of the relevant van Kampen square axioms (i.e., only axioms \kl(notationVKa){(X-iii-a)}, but not axioms \kl(notationVKb){(X-iii-b)}), while on the other hand in order to support compositional SqPO semantics, it is required that the underlying category \kl{has pullbacks}, and that it \kl(ssm){has FPCs along $\cM$-morphisms}.
+As already presented in Sections~\ref{sec:caps} and~\ref{sec:qt}, at present there already exists a certain amount of mathematical methodology in this regard, most notably \kl{comma category} constructions of categories with \kl{adhesivity properties}, and a variant thereof, so-called \emph{Artin gluing}~\cite{quasi-topos-2007}, for constructing \kl{quasi-topoi} (cf.\ also~\cite{cgm:fossacs22} for recent advances in constructing ($\cM$,$\cN$)-adhesive categories).
+On the other hand, as summarized in Table~\ref{tab:main}, we are left to wonder whether it is indeed \kl{adhesivity properties} that most generally characterize categories suitable for \kl{SqPO-semantics}, since this semantics does \emph{not} require the fully-fledged variant of the relevant van Kampen square axioms (i.e., only axioms \kl(notationVKa){(X-iii-a)}, but not axioms \kl(notationVKb){(X-iii-b)}), while on the other hand in order to support compositional SqPO semantics, it is required that the underlying category \kl{has pullbacks}, and that it \kl(ssm){has FPCs along $\cM$-morphisms}.
 It would thus be highly desirable to find a more fine-grained and better adapted classification scheme for categories supporting compositional rewriting semantics of various kinds, for which in the present paper we have provided a first stepping stone.